jenkins-x-plugins/jx-project/docs/cmd/project_import.md

       --dry-run                        Performs local changes to the repo but skips the import into Jenkins X --external-jenkins-url string    The jenkins url that an external git provider needs to use --filter string                  If selecting projects to import from a Git provider this filters the list of repositories
-      --git-api-token string           The Git API token to use for creating new Git repositories --git-provider-kind string       Kind of Git server.
+      --git-api-token string           The Git API token to use for creating new Git repositories.
+If not specified it's loaded from the git credentials file
+      --git-provider-kind string       Kind of Git server.
 If not specified, kind of server will be autodetected from Git provider URL.
 Possible values: bitbucketcloud, bitbucketserver, gitea, gitlab, github, fakegit
-      --git-provider-url string        The Git server URL to create new Git repositories inside --git-public                     Create new Git repositories as public --git-username string            The Git username to use for creating new Git repositories --github                         If you wish to pick the repositories from GitHub to import -h, --help                           help for import
+      --git-provider-url string        The Git server URL to create new Git repositories inside --git-public                     Create new Git repositories as public --git-username string            The Git username to use for creating new Git repositories.
+If not specified it's loaded from the git credentials file
+      --github                         If you wish to pick the repositories from GitHub to import -h, --help                           help for import
       --hpa                            should we enable the Horizontal Pod Autoscaler for this application.